DTU Strengthens Defence Collaborations, Launches Geospatial Tech Department and Expands Global Ties: VC Prateek Sharma

 Q: Is DTU collaborating with defence or government agencies for research?

 VC: Yes.
 We have signed an MoU with DRDO for student internships and research in self-reliance and defence technology.
 We also work with MoRTH (Ministry of Road Transport & Highways) for technical vetting of DPRs and tunnel safety post incidents like the Silkyara collapse.
-Our faculty is also engaged with BRO for addressing landslides in the Northeast.
+Our faculty is also engaged with BRO for addressing landslides in Northeast.

 Q: Are there international collaborations in the pipeline?

-VC: We’ve signed MoUs with:
+VC: We’ve signed MoUs with below universities:

 University of Houston